maehw/snowbirdopter/README.md

 Note: The pen won't be responsive to further commands and will need to be power-cycled.

 There are already some more examples in the *examples/* subdirectory.
-Feel free to analyze, execute them on the pen and modify them for your needs.
+Feel free to analyze, execute them on the pen and modify them according to your needs.